Poseidon-ZKP/merkle-forest/README.md

 * Group: In the Semaphore protocol, a Merkle tree.
 In our proposal, a Merkle forest.
 * Anonymity Guarantee: a security parameter defined by the size of the anonymity set.
 In the Semaphore protocol above, it is the capacity of the Merkle tree.
 For a merkle tree with depth $g$, the Merkle tree can store $2^g$ leaves, so the exposure probability, achieved when the group reaches its maximum capacity, is $1/2^g$.
 * Max group size.
 Max number of members a group can host.
 In the Semaphore protocol, this is the number of leaves the Merkle tree can store.
-* EG: Elastic Group, whose size grows dynamically.
+* EAG: Elastic Group, whose size grows dynamically.

 ## Motivation
 In the Semaphore example above, groups are modelled by binary incremental Merkle trees with fixed-size depth (anonymity guarantee).
 The native way to prove group membership, as explained above, is to verify a Merkle path in a zk-circuit, which means this circuit depends on the tree depth.